GeertJohan/yubigo/readme.md

 Make sure to import the package: `import "github.com/GeertJohan/yubigo"`

 For use with the default Yubico servers, make sure you have an API key.
-You can request a key here: https://upgrade.yubico.com/getapikey/
+[Request a key][getapikey].

 **Basic OTP checking usage:**
 ```go